Ballymena United F.C.: Glenn Ferguson era (2011–2016)

 Following Walker's sacking in 2011, United asked permission from Lisburn Distillery to speak to their first team coach Glenn Ferguson and they appointed him in June 2011.
 During Ferguson's tenure, they won the County Antrim Shield and reached the 2014 Irish Cup final before losing to Glenavon by 2–1.
 The following year, United reached the semi-final of the Irish Cup before being defeated 3–1 by Portadown at The Oval.
 At the start of the 2015–16 season, United lost to promoted side Carrick Rangers, lost 1–7 to Glenavon and were also beaten by rivals Coleraine.
-While the teams form picked up, including beating champions Crusaders 2–0 before beating Linfield in the County Antrim Shield final at Windsor Park, Ferguson was sacked in 2016 following a slide in form that threatened the club's Premiership status.
+Ferguson was sacked in 2016 following a run of five defeats in the Premiership.

 David Jeffrey era (2016–2023)

-Following the sacking, the club spoke to former Linfield manager and player David Jeffrey who, going into the interview, had little interest in the job.
-He was, however, reportedly impressed by what the board had to say and decided to take the job.
-His debut as manager was a 1–1 draw with champions Crusaders and his team won a series of games before going on a losing run, failing to enter the Europa League Play-Offs following a 0–2 defeat to relegation-threatened Portadown.
+Following the sacking, the club appointed former Linfield manager and player David Jeffrey as Ballymena's new manager.
+His debut as manager was a 0–0 draw with Crusaders in March 2016.
+The team won a series of games before going on a losing run, failing to enter the Europa League Play-Offs following a 0–2 defeat to relegation-threatened Portadown.
 The following season, the team spent a lot of time in the top six and reached the League Cup final against Carrick Rangers after beating rivals Coleraine 3–0.

 They won the league cup against Carrick Rangers.
 In the 2017/18 season, the club finished in sixth place and lost out on a Europa League spot to Cliftonilee in the NIFL play-off system.
 Following a squad revamp of nine players coming through the doors in the summer transfer window, in the following season the club reached the league cup final and finished second in the league.
-Between October and December, they had a 19-game unbeaten run.
+Between October and December 2018 they had a 19-game unbeaten run.

-In June, they defeated Faroese team NSI Runavik at the Showgrounds 2–0 and progressed to the next round after an away scoreless draw.
-In July, they played in the UEFA Europa League qualifying rounds 2019 and were defeated by Malmö FF 7–0 away and 0–4 at the Showgrounds.
+In June 2019, Ballymena defeated Faroese team NSI Runavik 2-0 at the Showgrounds and progressed to the next round after an scoreless draw in the second leg of the fixture the following week.
+In July 2019, in the Europa League first qualifying round Ballymena suffered an 11-0 aggregate defeat at the hands of Malmö FF.

 Jeffrey and assistant Brian McLaughlin departed the club in the summer of 2023, following a poor season in which United finished a distant 9th, and lost in the Irish Cup final to Crusaders.

-Jim Ervin Era 2023-
+Jim Ervin era (2023-2025)

-The club appointed former captain Jim Ervin, as Jeffreys replacement in 2023.
+The club appointed former captain Jim Ervin as Jeffrey's replacement in May 2023.
 Ervin was faced with a reduced budget on account of missing European football in the past two seasons, with players such as David McDaid and Craig Farquhar departing the club.
+In April 2025, Ervin signed a new contract until 2028, but he was sacked later the same year after a run of poor results.